Do Garbage Collection

 - Archive all done inbox tasks and big plans.

 - Correct data drift issues - sometimes you'll get duplicate entries for what should be the same task or big plan.
 Garbage collection will make sure only one copy remains.
 Checkout this article for details

-- Actually remove all archived inbox tasks, big plans, and recurring tasks from Notion.
+- Actually remove all archived inbox tasks, big plans, habits, etc from Notion.

 It's good to run

-gc periodically - once a week or so - depending on the volume of work you're handling.
+gc periodically.
+Once a week or so is enough depending on the volume of work you're handling.